plone/training/theming/ttw-advanced_2.rst

    .. image:: ../theming/_static/theming-new-theme.png

-   and name it "custom"
+   and name it "Custom"

    .. image:: ../theming/_static/theming-new-theme2.png

-2. In the theming editor, ensure that it contains a :file:`manifest.cfg`, :file:`rules.xml`, :file:`index.html` (from Barceloneta) and :file:`styles.less`.
+2. In the theming editor, ensure that your new theme contains a :file:`manifest.cfg`, :file:`rules.xml`, :file:`index.html` (from Barceloneta) and :file:`styles.less`.

 - :file:`manifest.cfg`, declaring your theme: